 Here are some tips from veteran shift-workers:

-- Sleep while your friends are at work or school, so you can spend any free time you have later with them.
+- You need to sleep at least 7-9 hours, so if you can not sleep at night, take a nap whenever you can.
+Sleep while your friends are at work or school, so you can spend any free time you have later with them.

 - Set aside time to talk with your partner every day.
 Even a few minutes spent together over coffee will help you stay in touch.